Arts and Culture

-The annual Florida-Georgia rivalry is an iconic national event that brings the Jacksonville community together to celebrate college football like no other city in the country.
-A time-honored tradition since 1933, it has become a showcase for one of the rivalries that make college football great.
+The annual Florida-Georgia rivalry game is an iconic national event that brings the Jacksonville community together to celebrate college football like no other city in the country.
+A tradition since 1933, it has become a showcase for one of the rivalries that make college football great.
 Check out the event’s history

 for more information on this yearly-anticipated weekend.